verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 ## Explore the example application

 Follow the instructions for [exploring]({{< relref "/docs/samples/hello-helidon/#explore-the-application" >}}) the Hello World Helidon application in a single cluster use case.
-Use the managed cluster `kubeconfig` for testing the example application.
+Use the managed cluster kubeconfig file for testing the example application.

 ## Troubleshooting

 Follow the instructions for [troubleshooting]({{< relref "/docs/samples/hello-helidon/#troubleshooting" >}}) the Hello World Helidon application in a single cluster use case.
-Use the managed cluster `kubeconfig` for troubleshooting the example application.
+Use the managed cluster kubeconfig file for troubleshooting the example application.

 1. Verify that the application namespace exists on the managed cluster.
    ```